Insights from Prudential’s Medical Insurance Claims Data

 Gastritis may be triggered by excessive alcohol consumption, prolonged use of nonsteroidal anti-inflammatory drugs (NSAIDs), stress, and autoimmune disorders.
 According to Prudential's 2022 claims data,

-• Gastritis accounted for RM40,274,000 of total medical claims in 2022
+• Gastritis accounted for RM40,274,000 of total medical claims in 2022 and RM21,391,725 in 2023.

-• The highest medical claims payout for gastritis was RM86,000.
+• The highest medical claims payout for gastritis was RM86,000 and RM155,258 in 2023.

-• The average claim size for gastritis was RM5,827.
+• The average claim size for gastritis was RM5,827 and RM 3185.66 in 2023.

 Fortunately, medical insurance coverage ensures that individuals receive appropriate medical attention, including consultations, diagnostic tests, and medications, to alleviate gastritis symptoms and restore their health.